-Can BPA from food packaging damage the mitochondria in your gut cells?
+Can BPA affect mitochondria in gut cells?

 What the research says